willcpope/galaxys_edge_experience_analysis/README.md

 ### Star Wars: Galaxy's Edge is Popular
 * Star Wars: Galaxy's Edge has had a very positive reception on Twitter with 88.8% of Tweets being either positive or neutral and only 11.2% of Tweets classified as negative.

-### Rides Are Most Important
+### Rides Are Most Important - Especially Rise of the Resistance
 * The survey data shows that all age groups rank the rides as the most important experiences
+* Star Wars: Rise of the Resistance is rated the most important ride followed by Millennium Falcon: Smugglers Run
+* The sentiment analysis identified the words 'resistance' and 'rise' as the the #2 and #3 most used words while 'falcon' and 'millennium' were ranked #14 and #24 respectfully.
+Perhaps this is an indication that guests prefer a passive dark ride rather than an interactive experience.

-### Oga's Cantina is an Important Experience for Ages 18-44
+### After Rides, Oga's Cantina is the Most Important Experience for Ages 18-24 and 35-44
 * After the rides, the survey data revealed that the 3 largest participating age groups ranging from 18-44 years old rank Oga's Cantina as the next most important experience

-### Shopping Experiences
 * After the rides, the survey data revealed that both the youngest (Under 18) and oldest (55-64) participants prioritize shopping as most important

+### Savi's Workshop is An Important Experience
 * Savi's Workshop is the top shopping experience for 45-54
 * Savi's Workshop and Droid Depot are tied for top shopping experience for Under 18
 * Savis's Workshop and Dok-Ondar's Den of Antiquities are tied for top shopping experience for 25-34 and 35-44
 * Black Spire Outfitters, Dok-Ondar's Den of Antiquities, Droid Depot, Savi's Workshop, and Toydarian Toymaker are all tied for top shopping experience for 55-64
 * The popularity of Savi's Workshop can also be seen in the sentiment analysis as 'lightsaber' shows up as the #10 most used word ranked above words referencing Millennium Falcon: Smugglers Run, Droid Depot and Oga's Cantina.
-* The sentiment analysis shows that the word 'droid' ranks just ahead of 'cantina'.
-* Google Trends data for Star Wars: Galaxy's Edge shows that of the most relevant top 25 related search topics, 'Lightsaber' is #2, 'Droid' is #6, 'Workshop' is #10, 'Saber' is #11, and 'Cantina' is #12

-### Savi's Workshop is Most Popular Shopping Experience

 ### Correlations Between Savi's Workshop and Droid Depot
 * Based on the correlation matrix, there is a strong correlation in interest between Savi's Workshop and Droid Depot.
 This means that people who visit one of these shopping experience are highly likely to visit the other

-### Rise of the Resistance is the Most Popular Ride
-* Star Wars: Rise of the Resistance is rated the most important ride followed by Millennium Falcon: Smugglers Run
-* The sentiment analysis identified the words 'resistance' and 'rise' as the the #2 and #3 most used words while 'falcon' and 'millennium' were ranked #14 and #24 respectfully.
-Perhaps this is an indication that guests prefer a passive dark ride rather than an interactive one.

-### Droid Depot and Oga's Cantina Are Also Important
+* The sentiment analysis shows that the word 'droid' ranks just ahead of 'cantina'.
+* Google Trends data for Star Wars: Galaxy's Edge shows that of the most relevant top 25 related search topics, 'Lightsaber' is #2, 'Droid' is #6, 'Workshop' is #10, 'Saber' is #11, and 'Cantina' is #12

 ---
 * think about paying for a custom experience - booze, lightsaber - is that different from food though?